appcircleio/appcircle-docusaurus/docs/integrations/appdome-integration.md

 <ContentRef url="https://appcircle.io/blog/elevate-your-mobile-app-security-with-appdome-and-a-guide-to-integration-with-appcircle">Elevate Your Mobile App Security with Appdome and A Guide to Integration with Appcircle</ContentRef>

-## Step 1: Add Appdome Build-2Secure step in your workflows
+### Step 1: Add the Appdome Build-2Secure step to your workflow

 Ensure that your application (APK, AAB, or IPA) is built before adding the Appdome Build-2Secure step.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/video-appdome-blog-1.gif' />

-## Step 2: Configure the Appdome Build-2Secure step inputs
+### Step 2: Configure the Appdome Build-2Secure step inputs

 Fill in the Appdome Build-2Secure component inputs with the Appdome credential.